Based on one successful and one disastrous pastor search, I suggest an unusual scriptural method for searching and calling a pastor or rector.

-Categories are fundamental to how we define the world and ourselves in it.
-Categories are so integral to how we think that we rarely reflect on them and how they define our relationship to the world.
-One of the most … Read More
+Categories are integral and foundational to how we think, but we rarely reflect on them and how important they are to how we characterize the world and our relationship to it.
+As an illustration, one of the most basic errors … Read More

 Only in the last several years have I become aware of the natural law tradition in theology that informs much contemporary Christian ethical and political debate; my interests and readings did not cross paths with natural law until I participated … Read More